lemmaworks/mailcore/README.md

 MailCore uses a modified version of Apache James as the SMTP server.
 Any email to your organization domain will be forwarded to a custom email address (see Requirements & Installation)

-MailCore only loads key components of Apache James and neglect unnecessary features (POP3, IMAP, ...).
+MailCore only loads key components of Apache James and neglects unnecessary features (POP3, IMAP, ...).

 # Requirements & Installation